What’s Involved In Search Engine Optimisation?

 This is the first most important thing to think about when approaching search engine optimisation.
 Your content must be better than the site that ranks higher than you.
 That means you must be an authority on the subject matter.
 If you are not an authority on your written content well then you should be hiring a content writer with detailed guidelines for optimising each written article.

-The grammar quality and sentence construction is also important.
-If your sentence is long winded and difficult to read you are doing yourself no favours.
+The grammar quality and sentence construction are also important.
+If your sentence is long-winded and difficult to read you are doing yourself no favours.

 Headings in your written content – H1, H2 H3

 Headings are the largest words you will see on the page and for that reason Google give a little more importance to these words as it indicated the outline of the article.
 If these are structured properly your search engine optimisation will have better results and this will help you rank higher.

 Site speed is another important factor.
 The following items affect your page speed.